Access Bio-Rad custom antibody generation services through the Scientist.com marketplace.

 In this assay the anti-idiotypic antibody is used as a surrogate for anti-drug antibodies that might be developed by a patient.
 The drug (gold antibody) is immobilized, and the anti-idiotypic antibody (blue IgG antibody) is added in increasing concentrations.
 The bound anti-idiotypic antibody is detected by

 Generation of an anti-idiotypic antibody using classic hybridoma technology results in a murine or rat monoclonal reagent.
 Conversion of this to a pseudohuman reference by molecular cloning and chimerization is possible but laborious and in the end not entirely matching.
 Moreover, these antibodies tend to be of high affinity due to hyperimmunization, and therefore may be poor models of clinical responses, which are, in the case of an early immune response, likely to be of more modest affinity.
-As a reference standard for an IR assay, primate polyclonal serum has traditionally been an option, though success of the immunization protocol is not guaranteed and there are ethical considerations for the use of these animals.
+As a reference standard for an ADA assay, primate polyclonal serum has traditionally been an option, though success of the immunization protocol is not guaranteed and there are ethical considerations for the use of these animals.
 An alternative source of ADA reference standard is human sera from early clinical trials.
 However, obtaining material consistently and in the required quantity and quality is challenging, and requires that the assay validation process is continual throughout the clinical development stage.

 Significant advances in genetic engineering have made it possible to create recombinant monoclonal antibodies using sophisticated antibody libraries and well-tested phage display technology.
-Such antibodies overcome the unpredictability and inflexibility of traditional hybridoma technology, and offer significant advantages for generating highly specific and sensitive assays for the drug development process.
+Such methods overcome the unpredictability and inflexibility of traditional hybridoma technology, and offer significant advantages for generating highly specific and sensitive assays for the drug development process.